Some shelters can be built with no tools

 Shelters will flood when built-in low areas along rivers and streams.
 Standing dead trees, stinging insects, and poisonous plants all pose a risk to the unwary.
 So, a good shelter in a poor location is still a poor shelter.

-Survival Skills and staying alive in the wild
+Staying alive in the wild